MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 When the **Who Can Grab** setting is *not* **Script Assignee(s)**, the `setWhoCanGrab` method does nothing when called.

 !!! bug **First To Grab Only** can cause an entity to be grabbable by no one, even after the player is no longer in the world.
     If a player kills the app after going AFK, [OnPlayerExitWorld](#entering-and-exiting-a-world) is not triggered.
-When that happens, the entity will be ungrabbable unless that player re-enters the same world instance, thereby triggering OnPlayerExitWorld on that player.
+When that happens, the entity will be ungrabbable unless that player re-enters the same world instance, thereby triggering OnPlayerExitWorld on that player and releasing held and attached entities.
 Our recommendation is to not use **First to Grab Only** because there would be no way to reset who can grab using scripts.
+Instead, set **Can Grab** to **Anyone**, or to **Script Assignee(s)** and `forceRelease` any held entity when a player is AFK.

 !!! note `setWhoCanGrab` does not auto-update.
     There is no way to have it auto-update when new players join the instance (example: everyone except one player can grab the entity).
 If you want to include a newly-joined player in the list then you must call the API again.